Tower of Kamyenyets

 The first record in the chronicles about the foundation of the tower dates from 1276.
 Erected between 1271 and 1289 by the architect Oleksa as a frontier stronghold on the northern border of the Principality of Volhynia, it is the only such tower remaining to this day in Belarus.
 (Once similar towers were built in Brest, Grodno, Turaw, Navahradak, but they were destroyed in the course of wars.)

 Today it is a national historic site.
 Standing atop a gentle rise overlooking the Liasnaja river, the tower is the main landmark of Kamyenyets today.
 Since 1960 the tower houses a branch of the Brest regional museum.
-On January 30, 2004, the site was added to the UNESCO World Heritage Tentative List, in the Cultural category.
+On January 30, 2004, the site was added to the UNESCO World Heritage Tentative List, in the Cultural category, but in 2015 it was removed from the list.

 Foundation

 The advantageous location on the stony steep bank of the Liasnaja River for the construction of the frontier stronghold, a castle with a keep on the northern border of Volhynia principality was found by Oleksa.
 Vladimir Vasilkovich, the prince of Volhynia, liked the place and ordered Oleksa to build the castle.